 Step 7: Let it dissolve

 Do not shake the vial.
 Set it down and let the water work its way through the powder naturally.
-You can tilt the vial gently or roll it between your palms.
+The vial can be tilted gently or rolled between the palms.
 Most peptides dissolve within 1-3 minutes.
 Some take up to 10 minutes.

 The solution should be clear when fully dissolved.
 A slightly yellow tint is normal for some peptides (like GHK-Cu).
 Cloudiness or visible particles after 10 minutes of gentle swirling is a problem.